joffrey-bion/gradle-github-changelog/README.md

 - `includeLabels`: if not empty, only issues that have at least one of these labels can appear in the change log.

-- `excludeLabels`: issues that have at least one of these labels will not appear in the change log.
+- `excludeLabels`: issues that have at least one of these labels will not appear in the change log, even if they have labels that are present in `includeLabels`.

 - `sinceTag`: if provided, all prior tags will be excluded from the change log.